algolia/instantsearch/packages/instantsearch-specs/content/widgets/hierarchical-menu.md

     description: the body of the widget
   - name: .ais-HierarchicalMenu-list
     description: the list of menu items
+  - name: .ais-HierarchicalMenu-list--lvl0
+    description: the level 0 list of menu items
+  - name: .ais-HierarchicalMenu-list--lvl1
+    description: the level 1 list of menu items (and so on)
   - name: .ais-HierarchicalMenu-item
     description: the menu list item
   - name: .ais-HierarchicalMenu-item--selected